mini-services/miniurl/README.md

 -   [] Export Insomnia file
 -   [] PRs: PR template, run tests, GitGuardian, dependabot
 -   [x] Dockerfile
+-   [x] Helm chart
--   [] WIP Helm chart (needs testing)
+-   [] Helm chart - fix examples, add the real image
+-   [] upload docker image to dockerhub
--   [] Allow to deploy with its own DB (helm chart should create a Postgres/redis/mongodb if no connection creds are given)
+-   [x] Allow to deploy with its own DB (helm chart should create a Postgres/redis/mongodb if no connection creds are given)
 -   [] Deployment: run tests, build docker, build helm, deploy to demo
+-   [] The helm chart should wait for the postgres to be live and not crash if it doesn't respond initially (possibly schedule another test later on)

 ## Features

--   [] The user should be able to define the storage driver and connection (env vars + config + helm chart)
+-   [x] The user should be able to define the storage driver and connection (env vars + config + helm chart)
 -   Docs
 -   Record every url retrieve/redirect to admin
 -   [] URL cleanup (with a threshold)
 -   [] Add saved url restrictions (e.g only save urls from google.com etc.)
+-   [x] Graceful shutdown
 -   mongodb driver
 -   redis driver
 -   fs driver